Lab Managers

 Clinical Science Doctoral Students

-Kiana is a first year student in the Clinical Science PhD program.
-She received her BA in Psychology from the University of California, Irvine and an MA in Clinical Psychology at Northwestern University.
-She aims to utilize neuroimaging to examine how psychosocial factors can influence underlying brain changes.
-Additionally, she is interested in assessing the impact psychosocial factors have on cognitive outcomes and how these relationships differentiate by race and gender
+Kiana is a third-year student in the Clinical Science PhD program.
+She received her BA in Psychology from the University of California, Irvine and her MA in Clinical Psychology at Northwestern University.
+In her research, she aims to take an intersectional lens towards identifying and understanding how psychosocial factors are associated to ADRD risk.

 Research Assistants